sei-curiosity/hw-week07day04-react/README.md

 # HW React

 1. Create a New React app.
 (Refer to the lessons today to see how to create a new React App.)
 2. After creating a new App.
-Edit the App.js and add one component in it
+Edit the App.js and add one component with JSX in it.
 3. Add a function named 'Adder' that adds two numbers.
 4. In your App component, using the function 'Adder' with JSX render the component as :